 What is Giftedness?

 As a parent, we all believe our children are “gifts” and possess very special traits that make them unique and extraordinary.
 However, in the education world, the term “gifted” has come to mean children who demonstrate high performance in specific areas or domains, or who have the potential for exceptional performance.
-At this time, gifted education is unfortunately not mandated by the federal government.
+At this time, gifted education is not mandated by the federal government.
 Therefore, you will find states throughout our nation vary greatly in how they identify gifted students and the programming opportunities provided to meet the unique learning needs of these children.
-To see a more detailed response to this question, click this link to visit the NAGC (National Association of Gifted Children) webpage.

-How Do I Know If My Child is Gifted?
+How Do I Know If My Student is Gifted?

 There are many characteristics and traits gifted children often demonstrate.
-Parents are obviously the first to observe these traits early in their child’s life.
-Here are some of the possible characteristics you may have observed in your child:
+Parents and family members are obviously the first to observe these traits early in their student’s life.
+Here are some of the possible characteristics you may have observed in your student:

 - Reasons well, is curious and is good at solving problems